mat-0/cheltenham-open-data/index.md

 ![Logo](/images/logo.jpg){:width="832px"}

 <!-- weather_marker starts -->
-## On Wednesday, 01 October 2025
+## On Thursday, 02 October 2025

-- The average temperature today is 12.3˚C,
+- The average temperature today is 11.15˚C,
-- With highs of 13.32˚C and lows of 9.84˚C,
+- With highs of 11.65˚C and lows of 10.38˚C,
-- It may feel like 11.81˚C with overcast clouds
+- It may feel like 10.62˚C with overcast clouds
 - The wind speed is 0.45m/s and visibility is 10000m
-- The pressure is 1025hPa and humidity is 85%
+- The pressure is 1024hPa and humidity is 88%
 - The sun will rise at 06:10 and set at 17:44

 <!-- weather_marker ends -->